denten/denten.github.io/_includes/CV/04-publications.md

 1. "Author Function: A Literary History of Artificial Intelligence."
 Book manuscript under contract with The University of Chicago Press as of February, 2019.
+2. "Literary Theory for Robots."
+Book manuscript under contract with Norton as of Fall 2021.
-2. "Distributed Agency in the Novel."
-Article under review at *Novel*, Spring 2019.
+3. "Distributed Agency in the Novel."
+Article under review at the *New Literary History*, Spring 2021.
-3. "The Evolution of Literary Cooperation."
+4. "The Evolution of Literary Cooperation."
 Book manuscript in progress.
-4. "Computational Narratology: Time, Space, and Agency in the Novel."
+5. "Computational Narratology: Time, Space, and Agency in the Novel."
 Book manuscript in early stages of development.